Historical Cozy Mysteries: Getting Cozy with the Past

 Photo Credit: DietmarRauscher/Depositphotos.com

-The cross between mystery and history becomes interesting when we consider the main purpose of historical fiction is to submerge readers into a world of the past, and the purpose of mystery fiction is to present a human puzzle for the amateur sleuth or detective (and the reader) to solve.
-Writers of historical cozy mysteries aren’t only building a story around a crime that has to be solved, but they’re also giving readers insights into another era.
-And not just the daily lives of people living in that era, but the kinds of crime and criminals of that era and how those crimes were solved.
+The cross between mystery and history gets interesting when we consider the main purpose of historical fiction is to submerge readers in the past, and the purpose of mystery fiction is to present a human puzzle for the amateur sleuth or detective (and the reader) to solve.
+Writers of historical cozy mysteries aren’t only building a story around a crime that has to be solved.
+They’re also giving readers insights into another era.

-We have to remember crime and its detection has changed drastically over the centuries.
+And not just the daily lives of people living in that era, but criminals and crime detection.
+We have to remember these things have changed dramatically over the centuries.
 There were no cyber crimes in the 19th century.
 There was no DNA testing to help solve crimes until the late 20th century.
-So crime detection was relatively primitive and, until the late 19th century, pretty crude in most cases.
-That made it more of a challenge for the historical sleuth or detective, but funner for readers to follow because detectives must make do with their wits and skills rather than rely on forensic scientific evidence.
+Taking photographs of a crime scene appeared on the scene in the mid-19th century but wasn’t common practice until the 1920s.
+So crime detection was relatively primitive and pretty crude in most cases.
+That makes it more of a challenge for the historical sleuth or detective, but funner for readers because detectives must make do with their wits and skills rather than rely on forensic scientific evidence.

-In Book 1 of my upcoming Adele Gossling Mysteries, Adele’s brother, a former big-city detective, is amazed that the small-town sheriff of Arrojo knows enough to block off the crime scene so no one will tamper with it.
-Even fifty years before (the book takes place in 1902), this wouldn’t have been the case and it’s well-documented that crime scenes were trampled over by police, reporters, and sightseers.
+In Book 1 of my Adele Gossling Mysteries, Adele’s brother, a former big-city detective, is amazed that the small-town sheriff of Arrojo knows enough to block off the crime scene so no one will tamper with it.
+Even fifty years before the book takes place (1902), this wouldn’t have been the case and it’s well-documented crime scenes were trampled over by police, reporters, and sightseers.
 Not a great start to solving a murder.

-Another thing about cozy mysteries that differ from crime fiction, in general, is they introduce you to a host of quirky characters.
-That’s one reason I was drawn to writing cozies as opposed to other types of historical mysteries.
-Reading a cozy mystery series, the characters become as familiar to them as their own family and friends because, flawed as they are, they’re also likable.
+The sleuths in cozies are always approachable, often funny, and very human.
 Who doesn’t love Jessica Fletcher in the 1980s hit TV series, Murder, She Wrote?
-She’s grandmotherly while at the same time she’s sharp-witted and bold.
-Holmes is a cocaine addict and an egotist but he also cares about solving crimes.
+She’s grandmotherly while at the same time sharp-witted and shrewd.
+Holmes is a cocaine addict and an egotist (at least, in my opinion) but he also cares deeply about solving crimes, more than he’s willing to admit.
 Fletcher and Holmes couldn’t be more different, but they share one quality, as all cozy mystery sleuths do: They’re on the side of justice.
-And it’s hard to dislike someone who’s on the right side of the law.
+It’s hard to dislike a character who’s on the right side of the law.

-Writers don’t always strive for likability in their characters because many feel that a too-likable character is an unrealistic one.
-But cozy mysteries aren’t about realism.
+Writers don’t always strive for character likability because many feel an amiable character is unrealistic and too Pollyannaish.
+But cozies aren’t about realism.
 They’re about escaping into another world where justice is served and criminals are always punished.
-And with historical cozies, you get the double-whammy: Not only do you get to escape into a “crime doesn’t pay” world but you get to do it during another era.
+And with historical cozies, you get the double-whammy: Not only do you get to escape into a “crime doesn’t pay” world but you get to do it in another era.

 So if you’re ready to give historical cozy mysteries a shot, I invite you to check out my Adele Gossling Mystery series.
-The first book is on preorder at only 99¢ but not for long.
-You can get more information on that plus links to bookstores where you can get the book here
+I published the first book exactly two years ago and it has not failed to delight readers.
+The Carnation Murder is forever free on all the bookstore sites.
+You can get more information about it plus links to download the book here

 instagram